Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Abstract

 \section{Abstract}

-Autonomy in \acrfull{mirs} has the potential to reduce surgeon cognitive and task load, thereby increasing procedural efficiency.
-However, implementing accurate autonomous control can be difficult due to poor end-effector proprioception, a limitation of their cable-driven mechanisms.
-Although the robot may have joint encoders for the end-effector pose calculation, various non-idealities make the entire kinematics chain inaccurate.
-Modern vision-based pose estimation methods lack real-time capability or can be hard to train and generalize.
-In this work, we demonstrate a real-time capable, vision transformer-based pose estimation approach that is trained using end-to-end differentiable kinematics and rendering in simulation.
-We demonstrate the potential of this method to correct for noisy pose estimates in simulation, with the longer term goal of verifying the sim-to-real transferability of our approach.
+Autonomy in robot-assisted minimally invasive surgery has the potential to reduce surgeon cognitive and task load, thereby increasing procedural efficiency.
+However, implementing accurate autonomous control can be difficult due to poor end-effector proprioception.
+Joint encoder readings are typically inaccurate due to kinematic non-idealities in their cable-driven transmissions.
+Vision-based pose estimation approaches are highly effective, but lack real-time capability, generalizability, or can be hard to train.

+In this work, we demonstrate a real-time capable, Vision Transformer-based pose estimation approach that is trained using end-to-end differentiable kinematics and rendering.
+We demonstrate the potential of this approach to correct for noisy pose estimates through a real robot dataset and the potential real-time processing ability.
+Our approach is able to reduce more than 50\% of hand-eye translation errors in the dataset, reaching the same performance level as an existing optimization-based method.
+Our approach is four times faster, and capable of near real-time inference at \SI{22}{\hertz}.
+A zero-shot prediction on an unseen dataset shows good generalization ability, and can be further finetuned for increased performance without human labeling.